On a September evening in 2014, a tractor-trailer going over 70 mph on an Oklahoma highway veered out of the left lane.

 There’s a big gap between drug-testing regulation, and the ban on the use of impairing substances while driving.

-Following the investigation, several recommendations were made to FMCSA and trucking carriers:
+Following the investigation, the NTSB recommended to FMCSA and trucking carriers:

 - Study the prevalence of trucker use of synthetic cannabinoids.
 Since the required random drug tests don’t check for these substances, there is no data on their use.

 - Determine if and how to reduce the use.
-Would adding this to the standard drug test help?
+Would adding synthetic marijuana to the standard drug test help?

-- Address truck driver use of any impairing substances that aren’t being tested.
-Truckers have to avoid any substance that impairs cognition or reflexes—regardless of whether or not it is legal or illegal, tested or untested.
+- Address truck driver use of ANY impairing substances that aren’t being tested.
+Truckers have to avoid any substance that impairs cognition or reflexes.
+It doesn’t matter if it is legal or illegal, tested or untested.

 Four college students died.
 A dozen other people were hurt.

-Hopefully, this tragedy will prompt the government and the trucking industry to fix the massive hole in truck driving drug testing.
+Hopefully, this tragedy will prompt the government and the trucking industry to fix the massive hole in the trucker drug test.